 Element 4.1: The safety and wellness of patients and trainees is promoted.

 Requirement(s) Indicator(s) 4.1.1: Trainees are appropriately supervised.
-4.1.1.1: Trainees and teachers follow central and any program-specific policies regarding supervision of trainees, including ensuring the physical presence of the appropriate supervisor, when mandated, during acts or procedures performed by the trainee.
-4.1.1.2: Teachers are available for consultation for decisions related to patient care, in a timely manner.
-4.1.1.3: Teachers follow applicable policy(ies) for disclosure of trainee involvement in patient care, and for patient consent for such participation.
+4.1.1.1 (modified): Trainees and unit supervisors follow relevant central and any program-specific policies regarding supervision of trainees.
+4.1.1.2 (discipline-specific): The AFC program provides global supervision of AFC trainees to support their completion of all components of training outlined in the Competency Training Requirements.
 4.1.2: AFC education occurs in a safety-conscious learning environment.
 4.1.2.1: Safety is actively promoted throughout the learning environment for all involved in the AFC program.
 4.1.2.2: There is an (are) effective trainee safety policy(ies), aligned with central policy(ies) and modified, as appropriate, to reflect discipline-specific physical, psychological, and professional trainee safety concerns.
 4.1.2.3: The policy regarding trainee safety effectively addresses both situations and perceptions of lack of trainee safety.
 4.1.2.4: Concerns with the safety of the learning environment are appropriately identified and remediated.
-4.1.2.5: Trainees and teachers are aware of the process to follow if they perceive safety issues.
-4.1.3: AFC education occurs in a positive learning environment that promotes trainee wellness.
-4.1.3.1: There is a positive learning environment for all involved in the AFC program.
+4.1.2.5 (modified): Trainees and unit supervisors are aware of the process to follow if they perceive safety issues.
+4.1.3: AFC education occurs in a positive learning environment 4.1.3.1: There is a positive learning environment for all involved in the AFC program. that promotes trainee wellness.
 4.1.3.2: Central trainee wellness policies are followed.
 4.1.3.3: The processes regarding identification, reporting, and follow-up of trainee mistreatment are effectively applied.
 4.1.3.4: Trainees have access to and are aware of confidential support services to manage stress (e.g., financial, psychological, etc.) and illness.
 4.1.3.5: Trainees are supported and encouraged to exercise discretion and judgment regarding their personal safety and wellness, including fatigue.